 You can feel the cushions, but you can’t have a seat

-“Very clever I said.”
+“Very clever,” I said

 “Shh!
 Listen… and stop moving.
-I’m trying to hear him sing.”
+I’m trying to listen.”

-My legs had tired.
+My legs were tiring.
 “Sorry.”

 You can dip your foot in the pool, but you can’t have a swim